-As of December 31, 2022 and 2021, ECL for the Fund's 'Deposit in banks' and 'Accrued interest receivables' are not material relative to the overall financial statement balances.
+As of December 31, 2022 and 2021, ECL for the Fund's 'Deposit in banks' is not material relative to the overall financial statement balances.

 Liquidity Risk

 Liquidity risk refers to the risk that an entity will encounter difficulty in obtaining liquid funds to meet its commitments.